 Why export to the EU?

-- Significant Market: The EU is the world’s second largest importer of medical devices, with imports totalling $60 billion (or 23% of the global import market for medical devices).
+- Significant Market: The EU is the world’s second largest importer of medical devices, with imports totalling $65 billion in 2018.

-How will CETA benefit Canadian medical device exporters?
+How does CETA benefit Canadian medical device exporters?

-- All EU tariffs on Canadian medical device products will be eliminated.
+- All EU tariffs on Canadian medical device products have been eliminated.

-- Canadian service providers in the medical devices sector will be on equal footing with their EU competitors and will receive better treatment than most of their non-EU competitors.
+- Canadian service providers in the medical devices sector are on equal footing with their EU competitors and receive better treatment than most of their non-EU competitors.

 |Thermometers and pyrometers||3.2%||0%|